“Be miserable, or motivate yourself. Whatever has to be done, it’s always your choice.” —Wayne Dyer

 2. Being a Lone Ranger

-I’ve found partners and friends networking right on BP, and I’ve had coffee with at least a few dozen people who have all different experience and goals in real estate.
+I’ve found partners and friends networking right on BiggerPockets, and I’ve had coffee with at least a few dozen people who have all different experience and goals in real estate.
 Get involved—it’s amazing how much it does for your early start.

 “Teamwork is the ability to work together toward a common vision.
 The ability to direct individual accomplishment toward organizational objectives.
 It is the fuel that allows common people to attain uncommon results.” —Andrew Carnegie